Search

 July 19, 2017

 Once we have settled into our mid-summer routines, it is common to lose touch with our good intentions to lighten up and eat well.
-With the abundance of activities, family gatherings, and social outings, we can easily be swept up with the temptation to pick up quick meals that are missing healthy supportive nutrients.
-The summer offers a wide array of colorful and nutritious fruits and vegetables, which conveniently form the base of quick and easy meals.
+With the abundance of activities, family gatherings, and social outings, we can easily be tempted to pick up quick meals that are missing healthy, supportive nutrients.
+Summer offers a wide array of colorful and nutritious fruits and vegetables, which conveniently form the base of quick and easy meals.

-The challenge is to have fresh produce when you want it, and to use it while it is still fresh.
-This takes some advance planning and an understanding of the storage life of the produce you buy.
-When you finally do make it to the farmer’s market, your enthusiasm for being there (and seeing all the freshly picked, colorful fruits and vegetables) can prompt you to over buy.
+The challenge is to have fresh produce when you want it and to use it while it is still fresh.
+This takes some advance planning and understanding of the storage life of the produce you buy.
+When you finally make it to the farmer’s market, your enthusiasm for being there (and seeing all the freshly picked, colorful fruits and vegetables) can prompt you to overbuy.

 Here is a useful strategy to guide your purchases at the farmer’s market or in the grocery store: